Camille Cash, M.D.

 Fine tuning often means arm lift and/or thigh lift surgery.
 Both procedures are designed to remove redundant skin and give a toned appearance to newly slim limbs.

 Candidates for Body Contouring After Weight Loss

 Candidates for plastic surgery should be at their weight loss goal and stabilized before undergoing surgery.
 Any further fluctuation in weight can impact body contouring and can also affect your ability to heal.

-You can, however, request a consultation with Dr. Cash as you approach your target weight.
+You can, however, call (713) 571-0600 or request a consultation with Dr. Cash as you approach your target weight.
 She can assist you in understanding what procedures may be best for you in the near future, what to expect in terms of cost, how to plan for recovery and more.

 In considering post weight loss plastic surgery, it’s important to know that insurance will likely cover little to none of the cost.
 Exceptions can be breast reduction and abdominal surgery under certain circumstances.

 Camille Cash M.D.